 Skip advert

 Electric range, battery life and charge time

-Ford quotes a WLTP-official combined range of between 369 and 389 miles for the single-motor 77kWh ‘Extended Range’ model.
-These figures vary based on trim level, with the high-spec Premium model compromising its range due to the larger 20-inch wheel size.
-Ford also quotes an Extra-High ‘motorway’ range figure of between 288 and 299 miles.
+Ford quotes a WLTP-official combined range of 390 miles for the single-motor 77kWh ‘Extended Range’ model.
+These figures vary based on trim level, with the high-spec Premium model compromising its range to 370 miles due to the larger 20-inch wheel size.

 Advertisement - Article continues below

 On test, we found the car almost matched the official efficiency rating with around 3.8m/kWh showing on the trip computer.
 However, this was at relatively low speeds with a bit of city driving, and was conducted in warm weather.
-In colder temperatures this will drop, especially if the optional heat pump is not fitted.
+In colder temperatures, we expect this will drop, especially without the optional heat pump that provides a more efficient way of heating the interior in colder weather.
 We think this is a worthwhile addition in the UK.

-The 79kWh dual motor is only available in the high-spec Premium trim and posts a figure of 346 miles on the combined rating and 276 miles on the motorway.
+The 79kWh dual motor is only available in the high-spec Premium trim and posts a figure of 346 miles on the combined rating.
 These figures will be negatively affected by the optional 21-inch wheels available across the range.

+Skip advert